AfonsoCFonseca/DigDug-Game/README.md

 ### LevelManager ###
 Responsible for drawing the map based on a 2D array of 14 by 14 integers passed by the LevelMap script, it iterates through every position of the array and sets the slots for each tile.
+Also responsible for returning all the values related to the map and tiles.
+Handles the spawn of the different enemies in the current map

 ### PlayerController ###
 The character moves along the X and Y axes by applying speed and Time.deltaTime to the transform.position for each arrow key stroke.
 Additionally, during movement, an animation is applied to the player sprite based on an Image Spritesheet.
 The sprite is flipped, and the Quaternion is rotated depending on whether the movement is up/down or left/right.